How to Make Homemade Beef Chorizo: A Step-by-Step Guide

 Common Mistakes and How to Avoid Them

-- Using too lean meat: Fat is essential for juicy, flavorful chorizo.
-Consequently, aim for an 80/20 meat-to-fat ratio.
+• Using too lean meat: Fat is essential for juicy chorizo.
+Stick to an 80/20 ratio.

 Enhancing the Flavor with Smoked Paprika or Vinegar